Chiomy12/Chiomy12.github.io/README.md

 **Title** [zara](https://github.com/Chiomy12/Chiomy12.github.io/blob/main/Zara%20Power%20BI%20Dashboard%20(1).pbix)

-**Project Description** This project analyses Zara retail sales data to understand product performance, sales volume and revenue patterns.
+**Project Description**<br> This project analyses Zara retail sales data to understand product performance, sales volume and revenue patterns.
 The analysis focuses on identifying top-performing and underperforming products and generating insights that could support inventory planning, stock replenishment and retail decision-making.
 The project demonstrates the use of Microsoft Excel, Power Query and Power BI to clean, analyse and visualise retail sales data.

+**Project Objectives** <br>
-**Project Objectives**  The main objectives of this project were to:
+The main objectives of this project were to:
 - Analyse sales performance across different Zara products
 - Identify the top-performing products based on sales revenue and quantity sold
 - Identify products with lower sales performance